rosvik/TDT4250/assignment1/README.md

 ## Constraints

-A simple constraint is added to the semester year via Java code.
+A constraint is added to the semester year via Java code.
 It checks if the semester is between the year NTNU was founded and year 2500.

 In `UniversityValidator.java`: